Hydrogen mobility: A rougher road than anticipated

 Despite technological strides and ambitious rollouts, the hydrogen highway is proving far more rugged than anticipated.

 Once heralded as a promising alternative to battery-electric vehicles (BEVs), hydrogen-powered mobility now finds itself at a crossroads, grappling with infrastructural bottlenecks, economic impracticalities, and a highly niche market, especially in the light vehicle segment.
-Stellantis’ recent decision to shelve its hydrogen fuel cell program, coupled with the recent liquidation of HYVIA, a joint venture between Renault and US hydrogen firm Plug Power, underscores the mounting headwinds facing fuel cell electric vehicle (FCEV) industry.
+General Motors’(GM) recent announcement to discontinue hydrogen fuel cell development, along with Stellantis’ recent decision to shelve its hydrogen fuel cell program and the liquidation of HYVIA - a joint venture between Renault and US hydrogen firm Plug Power - underscores the mounting headwinds facing fuel cell electric vehicle (FCEV) industry.

 Thank you for visiting S&P Global AutoTechInsight.